Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. ChakraCore was updated to version of November 11, 2021;
-   No longer supports a .NET Core App 2.1.
+   2. No longer supports a .NET Core App 2.1.

    =============
    DOCUMENTATION